The 4th Delta Advanced Automation Contest 2017, Wujiang plant of Delta Group, China

 - In the Z-Axis, we will use one servo motor to move the printing head/laser head near and away from the wall.

 G-Codes are used for motion control with both linear interpolation and circular interpolation.

 In this machine, we will be controlling tools that are mounted on the Z axis.
 M-Codes are used to control the tool.
 We control the laser intensity from the Z axis using M codes.

 - The machine can work only on flat-floor and flat-wall.

-- Can’t move on too much-slanted floor (15 Degree Safe Limit)
+- Cannot move on a slanted floor (15 Degree Safe Limit)

-- Cannot move pass locked door or closed door.
+- Cannot move past a locked door or closed door.